G.D. Vajra

 GD Vajra's "Albe" Barolo — a classico blend from several plots across the appellation — is one of the Barolo's best values, and capable of aging for decades.
 We haven’t written a First-Taste Guide to Barolo yet, but when we do, this would be one of the recommended wines for newcomers.

-GD Vajra “Bricco della Viole” Barolo
+GD Vajra Barolo Coste di Rose

-Far and away the estate's magnum opus is the Barolo from Bricco delle Viole, which presents Piedmont's grandest appellation in the most flattering of lights and is quite possibly Barolo’s most comforting single-vineyard wine.
+The estate's magnum opus is the Barolo from Bricco delle Viole, which presents Piedmont's grandest appellation in the most flattering of lights and is quite possibly Barolo’s most comforting single-vineyard wine.
 It has no hard edges, and an evocative iris-and-violet floral tone that is unique in the land of tar and roses.

 Read More About G.D.
 Vajra & Piedmont Wines